danielharrell/SumLect2015/Lost_Idea_LA.md

 one answer opposes the other, the threat to liberal education would be external.

-But if the threat *is* external as one answer opposed to another, then one thing, at least, can be inferred about any defense of liberal education against this threat.
+But if the threat *is* external, as one answer opposed to another, then one thing, I think, can be inferred about any defense of liberal education against this threat.
 It will have to convince us that liberal education *does* provide an answer, even for those who give a different answer.
 It will have to show us that something is lost in a choice against liberal education, whatever might be gained; and that the answer we give in such a choice, even if it turns out right, risks being wrong.
-And showing this much, I think, means showing there is something learned in liberal education, which would otherwise go unlearned.
+And showing this much, it seems, means showing there is something learned in liberal education, that would otherwise go unlearned.
 To show, in short, that liberal education has a subject-matter.
 Or, in a word: content.